mgechev/revive/RULES_DESCRIPTIONS.md

 _Description_: Using Boolean literals (`true`, `false`) in logic expressions may make the code less readable.
 This rule suggests removing Boolean literals from logic expressions.
-The rule will also try to spot logical expressions that evaluate always to the same value.

 _Configuration_: N/A